home-assistant/home-assistant.io/source/_components/vivotek.markdown

   required: true
   type: string
 ssl:
   description: Enable or disable SSL.
-Set to false to use an http-only camera.
+Set to false to use an HTTP-only camera.
   required: false
   default: false
   type: boolean
 verify_ssl:
   description: Enable or disable SSL certificate verification.
-Set to false to use an http-only camera, or you have a self-signed SSL certificate and haven't installed the CA certificate to enable verification.
+Set to false to use an HTTP-only camera, or you have a self-signed SSL certificate and haven't installed the CA certificate to enable verification.
   required: false
   default: true
   type: boolean